 What Do Construction Clients Want?

-Firstly, we need to understand the buyer’s cycle and where your customer is in the journey.
+Construction clients come in all different shapes and sizes.
+In order to understand what they want, we need to understand the buyer’s cycle and where your customer is in that journey.

 What is the buyer’s cycle?